 In order to check the qualification of suppliers and their compliance with the minimum requirements laid down by IMA, questionnaires are sent concerning how they organize design, production and testing activities, as applicable.

-During the relationship with the supplier, performance is measured in terms of quality, price and delivery, summarized in a vendor rating: it is an established methodology which allocates scores that make it possible to measure purchasing performance.
+They are summarized in a vendor rating: it is an established methodology which allocates scores that make it possible to measure purchasing performance.
 Component suppliers are periodically given a vendor rating calculated on the basis of three parameters (in order of importance): quality, delivery, price.

 RANGE OF RATINGS

-Over a range of ratings from 0 to 100, where 60 is satisfactory, the average score of core suppliers was 73 for the custom-designed components in 2017 (68 in 2016) and 75 for catalogue components (78 in 2016).
+Over a range of ratings from 0 to 100, where 60 is satisfactory, the average score of core suppliers was 72 for the custom-designed components in 2018 (73 in 2017) and 71 for catalogue components (75 in 2017).

-An important category of suppliers is represented by personnel of third-party companies who work directly at IMA’s plants: these relationships are governed by contracts that meet the standards set by law and require the Contractor to provide IMA all the guarantees required by laws on safety, health and safety, social security, insurance cover at work, regular payment of contributions, etc.
+An important category of suppliers is represented by personnel of third-party companies who work directly at IMA’s plants: these relationships are governed by contracts that meet the standards prescribed by law and require the Contractor to provide IMA all the guarantees required by laws on safety, health and safety, social security, insurance cover at work, regular payment of contributions, etc.